Search

 • Because our search is vector-based rather than a simple keyword lookup, the system looks at the overall meaning of your query and the full model descriptions, not just a direct string match.
 If your query is identical to a model name but that name also appears contextually in other technology descriptions, the search might rank those as equally or more relevant.

-With Company Search, Model Search, and Baseline Search at your disposal, Koi provides a comprehensive toolkit for discovering, comparing, and analyzing climate solutions.
-Whether you have just a website or a full-blown technical spec in mind, our vector-based search ensures you’ll quickly find the most relevant climate models for your analysis.
+With keyword and domain search plus the ability to browse models by industry, Koi provides a comprehensive toolkit for discovering, comparing, and analyzing climate solutions.
+Whether you have just a website or a full-blown technical spec in mind, we'll ensure you’ll quickly find the most relevant climate models for your analysis within our library.